Digital Element Announces NAT Detector — Industry’s New Standard for Accurate IP Geolocation and Risk Intelligence.

-CTV viewership continues its upward trajectory, growing both in terms of number of viewers and time spent consuming content.
-According to a report by MNTN, CTV now accounts for 50% of all TV hours consumed, a jaw dropping 11.5 billion hours.
+CTV viewership continues its upward trajectory, growing both in terms of number of viewers and time CTV viewership continues its upward trajectory, growing both in terms of number of viewers and time spent consuming content.

-What’s more, half of all households with wifi now stream TV, according to comScore, which isn’t surprising given the number of options now available to consumers to watch their favorite shows at any time, day or night, that’s convenient to them, and on any device of their choosing.
+According to the latest Comscore State of Streaming data, CTV usage continues its rapid ascent — by 2025, 96.4 million U.S. households were streaming content on connected TV devices, with total streaming time reaching 13.9 billion hours.
+This isn’t surprising given the number of options now available to consumers to watch their favorite shows at any time, day or night, that’s convenient to them, and on any device of their choosing.

 Those options include ad-supported video on demand (AVOD), free video on demand (FVOD), free ad supported television (FAST) and virtual multichannel video programming distributor (vMVPD).